 Any Development Order within the boundaries of the URAO shall be subject to the requirements of Art.
 3.B.16.F.5, Interconnectivity Standards.

 Priority Redevelopment Areas (PRAs)

-Any application for a Development Order or change in use for parcels with an Urban Center (UC) or Urban Infill (UI) FLU designation shall comply will all URAO requirements, unless permitted otherwise under Art.
+Any application for a Development Order or change in use for parcels with an Urban Center (UC) or Urban Infill (UI) FLU designation shall comply with all URAO requirements, unless permitted otherwise under Art.
 1.E, Prior Approvals, Art.
 1.F, Non-Conformities, or any other provisions herein.
+[Relocated from above, Art.
+3.B.16.B.1, FLU Designation]